Art & Inequality

 in the Shadow of the Black Death

-Collecting and cataloguing art commissions made by European non-elite from 1225 to 1525, to explore two interrelated fields—economic inequality and cultural history.
+Collecting and cataloguing art commissions made by members of different social strata – from paupers to the elite – in Europe from 1225 to 1525, to explore two interrelated fields, economic inequality and cultural history.

 Events